RECRUITING AREAS: Thornton (Colo.) / Commerce

-Scott Carey begins his second season during his second stint as an assistant coach at Mines in 2012.
+Scott Carey begins his third season during his second stint as an assistant coach at Mines in 2012.
 Carey, the Orediggers' running game coordinator and offensive line coach, previously served as the offensive line coach at CSM for four seasons (2002-05).

 In his return to Golden, Carey's group of offensive